 In my mind, all any of these agents did was brand themselves as “Jack of all trades, master of none.”

 I do have to say that in spite of the FOMO, a few of the bios were pretty good.
 Most needed a lot of help.

 One of the first things I noticed was that the majority of agents who had lengthy bios did not know how to hit the “enter” key and make paragraphs.
 Their bios were just one long “wall of words.”
 No easy reading there.

 Then I was astonished by the number of agents who went on, and on, and on about previous careers.
 In some cases, they barely mentioned being REALTORS®.
-One man even devoted a paragraph to his son’s education and career in some field unrelated to real estate. (???)
+One man even devoted a paragraph of his agent bio to his son’s education and career in some field unrelated to real estate. (???)
 Another offered a link to the website for his other business – to which he devoted more words than he did to real estate.

 When I write real estate agent bios, I do encourage agents to let me mention their previous careers, especially in reference to how the skills they developed in those careers are a benefit to their real estate clients.
-But I would certainly not devote the entire bio to past careers and forget to mention what they have to offer to their real estate clients.
+But I would certainly not devote the entire agent bio to past careers and forget to mention what they have to offer to their real estate clients.

 Many devoted most of their bios to how much they love North Idaho.
 One agent devoted several paragraphs to the recreational activities he and his family enjoy during each season of the year.
 Yes, it is beautiful here, and if you love outdoor activities, it has plenty to offer.
 But how do skiing, hiking, golfing, fishing, and hunting make someone a better agent?